Q. Who is and how can I get in contact with my academic advisor?

 - If students placed on academic suspension take any course work at another institution without prior written approval will not be allowed to use the transfer work toward their academic degree.

 - College of Business students may appeal their academic suspension by setting up a meeting with the Associate Dean for Undergraduate Programs by calling 601.266.4663.
-Students must also complete a suspension appeal form, located HERE.
+Students must also complete a Petition for Suspension Appeal form.

 - If a student is placed on academic suspension a second semester and does not meet the minimum term grade point average, they will not be allowed to enroll for two semesters.